albar965/littlenavmap-manual/en/RUNNOSIM.md

 5. Start _Little Navmap_ on the client computer and select `Scenery Library` -> `Show Database Files`.
 6. Exit _Little Navmap_ on the client computer.
 7. Copy the database files to your client computer using network shares, USB sticks or whatever you like.
 Use the file manager windows opened by the procedures above.
 8. Start _Little Navmap_ on the client computer.
 The menu `Scenery Library` should contain an entry for each copied database file or no entry at all if only one file was copied.
-Airport icons should be visible on the map in either case.
+Airport icons should be visible on the map in either case. **There is no need to reload the scenery library database since you just copied a fully populated database file.**

 See the [Connecting to a Flight Simulator](CONNECT.md#remote-connection) for information about networked setups.